Jaun Elia: Writing career

 He began writing poetry when he was 8 but published his first collection, Shayad, when he was 60.

 Political views

 Partition and migration to Pakistan

 Being a communist, Elia opposed the partition of India.
 However, he eventually migrated to Pakistan in 1956, and decided to live in Karachi.

 Communism

 In his poems, he supported communism in Pakistan.
-References to class consciousness are also seen in his poems.
-He also was described as "An anarchist, a nihilist, and a poet".
+References to class consciousness are also noticeable in his poems.
+He has also been described as "An anarchist, a nihilist, and a poet".

 Death, legacy and popular culture

 Jaun Elia died on 8 November 2002 at age 70 in Karachi, Pakistan.
 Some people that knew him called him a difficult, temperamental and complicated person.
-He also drank alcohol excessively which then contributed to his health problems.
+He also drank alcohol excessively which contributed to his health problems.

+As per author Inam Abidi Amrohvi:

+To understand Jaun Elia, one must delve into his poetry and philosophy, which say you must break yourself to build yourself.